Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Additional property surcharge

-If you already own a residential property and you are buying an additional one — whether that is a buy-to-let investment, a holiday home, or simply a second property — you must pay a 5% surcharge on top of the standard SDLT rates.
-This surcharge applies to the entire purchase price, starting from the first pound.
+Already own a home and buying another one?
+Whether the second place is a buy-to-let investment, a holiday home or just a spare property, you pay a 5% surcharge on top of the standard SDLT rates.
+That surcharge is charged on the whole purchase price, right from the first pound.

-If you already own a residential property and you are buying an additional one — whether that is a buy-to-let investment, a holiday home, or simply a second property — you must pay a 5% surcharge on top of the standard SDLT rates.
-This surcharge applies to the entire purchase price, starting from the first pound.
+Already own a home and buying another?
+Whether the extra property is a buy-to-let investment, a holiday home or a second home, you pay a 5% surcharge on top of the standard SDLT rates.
+It applies to the entire purchase price, from the very first pound.

-The surcharge also applies if you are replacing your main residence but have not yet sold your previous home at the point of completion.
-In that scenario you can claim a refund of the surcharge if you sell the old property within 36 months.
-Our moving home guide explains how to coordinate your sale and purchase.
+The surcharge can also apply when you are replacing your main residence but have not yet sold your old home by the point of completion.
+In that case you can claim the money back, provided you sell the previous property within 36 months.
+Our moving home guide explains how to line up your sale and purchase.

 The surcharge adds up quickly